georgewoodall82/Adv3GUI/README.md

 2. Download all the files and extract them into the same folder.
 Alternatively, download as a zip and extract, or use git clone.

-3. In a terminal (Linux Distros/Mac) or Command Prompt (Windows) navigate the the Folder you downloaded the Files into and run `python3 Adv3GUI` or `python Adv3GUI` if that doesn't work.
+3. In a terminal (Linux Distros/Mac) or Command Prompt (Windows) navigate the the Folder you downloaded the Files into and then run `python3 Adv3GUI` or `python Adv3GUI` if that doesn't work.

 4. You should see the GUI and that means you are Done!
 You are free to use the API/Module for any projects.